OSI 500-series (Challenger II)

 Challenger 2 – 8P DF

-On a family vacation to Halifax I picked-up this beautifully-maintained Challenger 2 – 8P Dual floppy machine.
-Circa 1979, the unit has a 505 CPU and three 16K memory boards – five of the eight slots on the backframe are occupied.
-Impressively complete, the system had all disks and manuals.
+This beautifully-maintained Challenger 2 – 8P Dual floppy machine is circa 1979.
+It has a 505 CPU and three 16K memory boards – five of the eight slots on the backframe are occupied.

 You can see the Insides of the system as well including the three 520 memory cards near the front of the unit, the 505 CPU at the rearmost slot, and the 540 video/interface board below that.

 The system features two eight-inch drives (Siemens FDD 100-8 drives) in a box the same size as the CPU and connected via a large ribbon cable.
 When booted, the screen prompts “H/D/M ?” … unlike the single-board system this one does not have BASIC-in-ROM on the CPU board (hence the lack of the ‘C’ cold-start option).
 BASIC is run from the disk.